-1. Understanding regenerative treatment by the study of patient samples
+1. Understanding regenerative treatment through the study of patient samples

 Since both surgeons and scientists are involved in this project, we can learn from patients who are being treated in hospitals in Oswestry and Cambridge.
 No treatment is ever perfect, and some patients will always do better than others.
 We can learn a lot by comparing those patients who do well and those patients who don’t do so well.
 If patients are happy for us to take samples of their blood or joint fluid (or even pieces of the ‘repaired’ cartilage) we can learn even more about the repair process and when they work best.
 This helps us improve the cell therapy treatments we have available, such as ASCOT in Oswestry.